aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1beta1-reference.md

 Karpenter will drop support for ConfigMap discovery through the APIServer starting in v0.33.0, meaning that you will need to ensure that you are mounting the config file on the expected filepath by that version.

-## Webhooks Support Deprecated in Favor of CEL
+## Webhook Support Deprecated in Favor of CEL

 Karpenter v1beta1 APIs now support Common Expression Language (CEL) for validaiton directly through the APIServer.
 This change means that Karpenter’s validating webhooks are no longer needed to ensure that Karpenter’s NodePools and EC2NodeClasses are configured correctly.

 As a result, Karpenter will now disable webhooks by default by setting the `DISABLE_WEBHOOK` environment variable to `true` starting in v0.33.0.
 If you are currently on a version of Kubernetes < less than 1.25, CEL validation for Custom Resources is not enabled.
 We recommend that you enable the webhooks on these versions with `DISABLE_WEBHOOK=false` to get proper validation support for any Karpenter configuration.